How Formula 1 Social Media Teams Work: A Guide for Brands

 4. Driver narratives and fan sentiment

-Drivers sit at the centre of Formula 1 storytelling, and social teams work closely with driver management and the team’s PR team when planning content across the season.
+Drivers sit at the centre of Formula 1 storytelling, and social teams work closely with driver management and the team’s PR function when planning content across the season.

 What happens on track can quickly influence the narrative around a driver.
 A strong performance, a difficult race or an incident can shape fan sentiment within minutes.